John-D-McGurk/DAT-310_assignments/assignment-3/README.md

     -	The main menu is part of the header and is horizontally aligned.
         -	It must be inside a `<nav>` element.
         -	It is right aligned and 5% from the right side of the page.
-        -	It contains 3 links, pointing to index.html, product.html and cart.html.
+        -	It contains 2, pointing to index.html and cart.html (Obs image has 3 links).
         - Every link is represented by an icon.
   *	**Main**
     -	There has to be 100px vertical space (margin or padding) on top of the main area.